Inspection Coverage

 The interior rooms of a house can tell you a lot about it.
 They can reveal critical structural issues that have managed to go undetected and that can cause you the potential homeowner a lot of money down the line.

 Inspecting the home's interiors is important because a piece of drywall and a coat of paint can conceal a myriad of wiring, plumbing, ventilation and other construction or remodeling errors.
 Some of these errors are merely inconvenient, like a duct that isn't connected properly and causes a room to be chilly.
-Others can pose a serious threat to your home and your family, such as overloaded circuits and wiring that's placed too close to plumbing fixtures.
+Others can pose a serious threat to your home and your family, such as overloaded circuits and wiring that's placed too close to plumbing fixtures or mold infestation.

 A thorough inspection of your home's interior will also focus on outlets, ceilings, built-in lighting fixtures, floors, windows, cabinets and counters.